 Token Launchers

-What is a GameCoin?
+What is a Playcoin?

-Trading - GameCoins are tradeable on Meteora/Jupiter
+Trading - Playcoins are tradeable on Meteora/Jupiter

-Who Can Launch a GameCoin?
+Who Can Launch a Playcoin?

 Game Developer